 Academic debate is made possible through evidence.
 You are only going to be as good as your information, for the old adage, "he who asserts must prove" is true in debate.
 Evidence consisting of facts, statistics, opinions and other ideas taken from experts in the prescribed field of the resolution is essential to proving your assertions.
 Even though the resolution is the same for an entire year, debate is extremely fluid.
 Better teams and squads will invest much time in locating evidence in books, publications, and on the Internet in an attempt to stay ahead of the competition.
 Evidence presented in a debate must be legitimized.
-UIL rules specify that each piece of evidence must have the following: author, publication, title, author qualifications, date of publication, page number and, for electronic data, you must also include the URL address and the date taken from the Internet.
+UIL rules specify that each piece of evidence must have the following: author, publication, title, date of publication, page number and, for electronic data, you must also include the URL address.
 Most teams do not use the entire cite line during the actual debate round but you must have it in the event that you are challenged on the validity of your information.